imgreene/AnyTalk/README.md

 ## ⚠️ OpenAI API Key Required
 - Requires your OpenAI API key
-- Whisper API currentlycosts $0.006 per minute of audio
+- Whisper API currently costs $0.006 per minute of audio
 - You can monitor your usage on your [OpenAI usage dashboard](https://platform.openai.com/account/usage)

 ### Cost Comparison